-9. Commitments and contingencies
+12. Commitments and contingencies

 The Company may be involved in various claims, lawsuits, investigations, and other proceedings, arising in the normal course of business.
 The Company accrues a liability when management believes information available prior to the issuance of financial statements indicates it is probable a loss has been incurred as of the date of the financial statements and the amount of loss can be reasonably estimated.
+Where the reasonable estimate of the probable loss is a range, the Company records as an accrual in its financial statements the most likely estimate of the loss, or the low end of the range if there is no one best estimate.
 The Company adjusts its accruals to reflect the impact of negotiation, settlements, rulings, advice of legal counsel and other information and events pertaining to a particular case.
 Legal costs are expensed as incurred.